jrydberg/fechter/README.md

 Fechter assumes that it talks to its cluster members over the same connection that will expose the IP aliases.

-Currently we do not ping the gateway to check connectivity.
-This will be implemented soon.

 The tool is named after Aaron Fechter, the created of Whac-A-Mole.

 Fechter draws inspiration from http://www.backhand.org/wackamole/